 However, the Children and Family Relationships Act 2015 which commenced on January 18th 2016 has changed the law regarding guardianship for some unmarried fathers.

-For example, an unmarried father will now have automatic guardianship if he is living with the mother of his child for 12 months, 3 of which must be after the birth of the child.
-This time period will only apply from January 18th 2016 i.e. it is not retrospective.
+An unmarried father now has automatic guardianship if he has lived with the mother of his child for at least 12 continuous months, 3 months of which must be after the birth of the child.
+This time period will apply only from January 18th 2016 onwards i.e. it is not retrospective.
+The 3 month period does not have to be directly after the birth of your baby : it can be at any time provided it is part of the 12 consecutive months during which you lived together.

 If you would like more information about different ways to become a guardian of your child contact Treoir's Information Service at 01-6700120 or go to www.treoir.ie